thewitcher745/GP-selection-2/README.md

-# Financial Asset Reporting Project
+# Financial Asset Reporting (Good Pair Selection)

+This is the updated version of the initial GP-Selection.
 This project generates various reports based on a list of positions formed on different financial assets over a certain time range.
-Currently, only the `BaseReport` is implemented, which ranks different assets based on various metrics.
-Future iterations will include additional reports.
+The reports contain information on the various performance metrics of said coins, and how they performed when the N top pairs are combined.

 ## Features